 Human oversight is always needed on some scale.
 There are still accuracy errors.
 Harry justifiably argued that you wouldn’t want Google Translate to translate your billion-pound merger into French and then have to rely on this translation at a later date!

 Current policy topics with AI and Law

 ‘Where lawyers are acting like computers today, those tasks will be replaced by computers tomorrow’.

 A key point to recognise here is that more jobs will be created for humans that do not currently exist.
 Again.
 I have touched on this in my previous write-ups from my lecture at the London School of Economics.
 Lawyers do a mixture of tasks.
 Traditionally, they charge the same for both.

 For law students and our future lawyers, the advice was to build up your skills in these areas.
 Data analysis or computer programming didn’t exist earlier in this century.
 We no longer spend time on basic calculations where we used to.
 The abacus gave way to electronic calculators and this pattern will continue to be repeated.
-Humans beings are good at imagining the bad but sometimes hesitant in imaging the good in scenarios where professionals are created and lost.
+Human beings are good at imagining the bad but sometimes hesitant to imagine the good in scenarios where professionals are created and lost.